ktagilbert/rookie-dev/_posts/2016-03-29-confidence.markdown

 ![web developing learning curve](/assets/skiing.jpeg)

 Learning web development was a lot like learning how to ski.
 That's the best way I can describe it.
 Learning CSS & HTML was like going down the bunny hill.
-It gave me a chance to gain some footing in and build my initial confidence.
+It gave me a chance to gain some footing and build my initial confidence.

 After a few runs down the small hill, I got on the ski lift and went down my first real slope.
 Or, as it translates in the web development world, I began programming in JavaScript.